How to Understand The Design of Mainframes

 “Making reservations for a trip requires many related bookings and ticket purchases from airlines, hotels, rental car companies, and so on.
 From the perspective of the customer, the whole trip package is one purchase.
 From the perspective of the multiple systems involved, many transactions are executed: One per airline reservation (at least), one for each hotel reservation, one for each car rental, one for each ticket to be printed, on for setting up the bill, etc. Along the way, each inquiry that may not have resulted in a reservation is a transaction, too.”

-When IT media covers Big Data, IoT data, and unstructured data from social networks, websites, mobile, and others, what they often leave out is that data was accumulated from transactions being processed.
+When IT media covers Big Data, IoT data, and unstructured data from social networks, websites, mobile, and others, they often leave out that data was accumulated from transactions being processed.
 These are the new “hot” technologies, right?
-Why is the term transaction processing not used in the vast majority of articles that cover these hot topics?
-If transaction processing is so tedious, why is it so foundational to some of the most discussed IT areas?
+Why is the term transaction processing not used in most articles covering these hot topics?
+If transaction processing is tedious, why is it foundational to some of the most discussed IT areas?

-SAP’s new S/4HANA ERP system is the first SAP ERP to be highly focused on analytics instead of SAP ECC that had virtually no analytics.
+SAP’s new S/4HANA ERP system is the first SAP ERP to be highly focused on analytics instead of SAP ECC, which had virtually no analytics.

-However, there is nothing in S/4HANA’s analytics screens that require any particular analytic-specific processing.
+However, nothing in S/4HANA’s analytics screens requires any particular analytic-specific processing.
 The reports are canned and precompiled before they are viewed.
-But this does not stop SAP from claiming that the in-memory HANA database is critical for analytics.
+However, this does not stop SAP from claiming that the in-memory HANA database is critical for analytics.

-Gartner declares that some areas of technology as “hot” and others as “not.”
+Gartner declares some areas of technology as “hot” and others as “not.”
 And Gartner does not have very much interest in mainframes and transaction processing.
 However, systems work as an integrated whole, so this US Magazine/Instagram approach to technical analysis is not particularly helpful to Gartner customers, most of whom have no idea that Gartner does not follow rules of research and is riddled with multidimensional conflicts of interest as we cover in the article The Problem with How Money Influences the Gartner Magic Quadrant.
-This is why we have previously questioned if Gartner is running a technology advisory firm or a fashion magazine, as we covered in the article How to Understand Gartner’s Similarity to the Devil Wears Prada.
+We have previously questioned whether Gartner is running a technology advisory firm or a fashion magazine, as we covered in the article How to Understand Gartner’s Similarity to the Devil Wears Prada.

-While there are more and better analytics solutions than in the past, the analytics is ultimately based upon aggregated transactions, something that would, of course, be very disappointing for Gartner to learn.
+While there are more and better analytics solutions than in the past, the analytics is ultimately based upon aggregated transactions, which would be very disappointing for Gartner to learn.
 And while transaction processing seems dull, it is only because transaction processing has become so reliable that it has become boring.
-When transactions failed to get processed, “excitement” quickly ensues.
+When transactions fail to get processed, “excitement” quickly ensues.

 Mainframes Versus Server Farms

-Server farms are only possible because of the software that ties them into a cohesive whole and allows processing to be virtualized onto generally uniform hardware.
-Without virtualization, servers have a major problem supporting their assigned workloads.
+Server farms are only possible because the software ties them into a cohesive whole, allowing processing to be virtualized onto generally uniform hardware.
+Without virtualization, servers have a significant problem supporting their assigned workloads.
 However, while mainframes can virtualize, they rely less on virtualization and instead rely upon specialized purpose-built hardware and the specific configuration of the mainframe to meet the demands of the workload.

 The similarities between the mainframe and the server farm are further illuminated in the following quotation from Nikola Zlatanov.